Frequently asked questions (FAQ)

 Do you charge a fee for recycling?

 NO, One of the most frequently asked questions is, “Is there a Fee for recycling?”
 For the most part NO, if you meet our minimum pickup requirements.
-Beyond Surplus will recycle any eligible item at no cost with the exception of LCD, LED or Plasma TV’s & CRT Monitors, these are no longer accepted .
+Beyond Surplus will recycle any eligible item at no cost with the exception of Items we do not accept .

 Are there any limits to the amount of electronics customers can bring in or schedule for pick up?